connectrpc/conformance/README.md

 ## Requirements and Running the Tests

+### Github Actions

+There is a Github Actions workflow configured for running the nightly crosstest.
+This can also be used to trigger a manual run.

+In the [Github Action crosstest workflow][github-action], you can trigger a manual run of crosstest using the "Run workflow" button.
+This will also allow you to configure a branch for `connect-go`, `protobuf-es`, or `connect-web` if you want to use the Github Actions to test against a development branch of any of these packages.

+### Locally

-To run these tests, you'll need Docker.
+To run these locally tests, you'll need Docker.
 The test suite uses Docker Compose.
 You can run the tests using `make test-docker-compose`.

 To run the tests against the latest commits of `connect-go` and `connect-web` (instead of the